Stuart O'Grady: Doping

 On 24 July 2013, O'Grady was named in the French Senate report detailing EPO use in the 1998 Tour de France as having returned a sample suspicious for EPO use.
 He confirmed the same day in an interview with an Australian newspaper that he had taken EPO prior to the 1998 Tour de France, but stated that the arrests around that Tour scared him off doping in the rest of his career.

 This announcement has created some controversy amongst cycling fans, as O'Grady had been a vocal critic of the doping culture that existed in the late 1990s and early 2000s.
 As a result of his doping admission, the Australian Institute of Sport indefinitely suspended O'Grady from its 'Best of the Best'.
 O'Grady had been inducted in 2006.

 Personal life

 O'Grady set up and financially supports an Australian junior cycling development team, CSC Team O'Grady, which was established in 2005.

 O'Grady is today a member of the 'Champions for Peace' club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.

 O'Grady supports the Port Adelaide Power in the Australian Football League.

 The Stuart O'Grady Bikeway adjacent to the Northern Expressway in the northern suburbs of Adelaide is named after O'Grady.

+O'Grady is the nephew of Robert Baird, who competed in the team pursuit at the 1964 Summer Olympics.